mlrun/mlrun/docs/secrets.md

 as shown in the above example.

 ### Secret providers
 MLRun provides several secret providers.
-Each of those providers functions differently and has different traits with respect to what secrets can be passed and how they're handled.
+Each of these providers functions differently and have different traits with respect to what secrets can be passed and how they're handled.
 It's important to understand these parameters to make sure secrets are not compromised and that their secrecy is maintained.

 ```{warning}